Do’s and Don’t of Social Dancing

 - Do pay attention to how you dress as well.
 Wear clothing that’s appropriate for the event, and is comfortable for socializing and dancing.
 If you have longer hair and plan to do a lot of fast dancing, consider wearing your hair up so it doesn’t whip your partner in the face during turns or spins.
 And since some people have allergies or are bothered by strong scents, wear perfume and cologne in moderation.

-- Do consider taking dance lessons at your local Fred Astaire Franchised Dance Studio.
+- Do consider taking dance lessons in advance at Fred Astaire Dance Studios.
 Our instructors and staff are talented, positive and caring people who create a warm, inspiring atmosphere and will help you become a comfortable, confident dancer – starting with your very first dance lesson.
-The time spent with the finest professional ballroom dance instructors will teach the proper steps and technique, and you will also learn from their demeanor how to work with a dance partner and have lots of fun doing it.
-Find a studio near you!
+The time spent with the finest professional ballroom dance instructors will teach the proper steps and technique, and you will also learn from their demeanor how to work with a dance partner – and have lots of fun doing it!